nellyzulkiflee/SC1015_Project_2023/README.md

 E. References

+Bhattacharjee, S. (2019, August 7).
+How KNN algorithm works, when do we use KNN and how do we choose the factor K in Knn?
+LinkedIn.
+Retrieved April 21, 2023, from https://www.linkedin.com/pulse/how-knn-algorithm-works-when-do-we-use-choose-factor-k-bhattacharjee/

 Banerjee, P. (2020, March 13).
 KNN classifier tutorial.
 Kaggle.
 Retrieved April 21, 2023, from https://www.kaggle.com/code/prashant111/knn-classifier-tutorial#9.-Declare-feature-vector-and-target-variable-

 FAO, & PAHO.
 (2016).
 Panorama of food and nutrition security in Latin America and the Caribbean 2016.
 Food and Agriculture Organization of the United Nations. https://doi.org/10.4060/ca8535en